 What crimes did bushrangers commit?

-Bushrangers robbed homes, farms, businesses and individuals.
-They stole horses (particularly race horses), gold, personal possessions (such as watches), money, mail, horse saddles, guns, ammunition, clothes and food.11
+They stole horses (race horses if possible), gold, personal possessions (such as watches), money, mail, horse saddles, guns, ammunition, clothes and food.11

-They also took advantage of people, by forcing them them to cook food or provide shelter - sometimes at gun point.
+They also took advantage of people living on isolated homesteads, forcing them them to cook food or provide shelter - sometimes at gun point.

-Stopping and robbing ("bailing up") a mail coach was another common crime.
+Stopping and robbing ("bailing up") a mail coach was another crime bushrangers commonly committed.

 Between October 1863 and October 1864, for example, at least 60 highway robberies were recorded in the colony.12